Estimated reading time: 8 minutes

 Leaders are gifted teachers and love to help others develop.

-Leaders are not threatened by people who are smarter than they are and take pleasure in seeing others succeed.
+Leaders are not threatened by people who are smarter than they are and enjoy seeing others succeed.

 I always told my staff that I would know that I did a good job if I could walk out the door one day and know that things would go on as if I were still there.